ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/patching/single-document.dotnet.markdown

 {PANEL: Typed Session API}

-A type safe session interface that allows performing the most common patch operations.
+A type-safe session interface that allows performing the most common patch operations.
-The patch request will be sent to server only after the call to `SaveChanges`.
+The patch request will be sent to the server only after the call to `SaveChanges`.
 This way it's possible to perform multiple operations in one request to the server.

 ### Increment Field Value
 `Session.Advanced.Increment`